PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

 \subsection{RQ3: Costs}

 To evaluate the costs of \name{}, we measure the time and token usage of the approach.
-The time and token usage measurements are done through the experiments on the SecBench.js dataset.
-On average each PoC exploit generation attempt takes 11 minutes.
+On average, each PoC exploit generation attempt takes 11 minutes.
 Since successful attempts stop earlier than failing attempts, which require running the refiners, the successful runs complete on average in 7 minutes.
-A significant portion of this time is spent on the LLM API calls, which take 41\% of the execution time.
-On average the taint path analysis with the initial CodeQL setup takes 21\%, and the API exploration takes 3\% of the execution time.
+A significant portion of this time is spent on the CodeQL analyses, which take 51\% of the execution time.
+The second-largest portion of the overall time is spent on querying the LLM, which takes 15\% of the overall time, on average.

-On average, for each attempt to generate an exploit, \name{} sends 61,234 tokens to the LLM API and receives 17,750 tokens in response.
-With the current OpenAI API pricing as of May 2025, this costs \$0.02 per exploit generation attempt.
-For the successful attempts, this cost is \$0.008.
+We measure the number of tokens sent to and received from the LLM.
+On average, for each attempt to generate an exploit, \name{} sends 32,059 tokens to the LLM and receives 8,644 tokens in response.
+With the current pricing of the OpenAI API (as of February 2026), this costs \$0.025 per exploit generation attempt.
+For the successful attempts, this cost is even lower, with only \$0.009 per vulnerability, on average.